GLOBAL MARKETS-Britain's sterling gives up gains but stocks edge higher

 Two opinion polls published on Monday put the "Remain" camp,

-it passed on Monday for the first time in a week in a rally
+it past on Monday for the first time in a week in a rally driven

 Concern that Britain, the world's fifth-largest economy,